lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 (e)references to writing includes any method of representing or reproducing words, figures, drawings or symbols in a visible and tangible form, whether in a physical document or in an electronic communication or form or otherwise;

 (f)reference to the singular shall include references to the plural and vice versa;

 (g)references to a party to these Terms or another agreement or document includes the party's successors, permitted substitutes and permitted assigns (and, where applicable, the party's legal personal representatives);

 (h)references to legislation or to a provision of legislation includes a modification or re-enactment of it, a legislative provision substituted for it and a regulation or statutory instrument issued under it;

-(i)unless the context otherwise requires, any provision in these Terms which uses the words "includes", "including", "for example", or similar expressions, does not limit the generality of what else might be included, and shall be deemed to be followed by the words "without limitation"; and
+(i)unless the context otherwise requires, any provision in these Terms which uses the words "includes", "including", "for example", or similar expressions, does not limit the generality of what else might be included, and shall be deemed to be followed by the words “without limitation”; and

 (j)nothing in these Terms is to be interpreted against a party solely on the ground that the party put forward these Terms or a relevant part of it

 **2.ACCOUNT**

 2.1.
-Your use of the Open Platform and the Tools is governed by a legal agreement between (i) you and (ii) Lazada or its Affiliates (as applicable) consisting of the Terms and all other applicable rules, policies, guidelines, terms and conditions, etc (including those which apply to your access and use of the Lazada Seller Service Market in the Country Platform (collectively referred to as the "**Lazada Seller Service Market Terms** "), as relevant).
+Your use of the Open Platform and the Tools is governed by a legal agreement between (i) you and (ii) Lazada or its Affiliates (as applicable) consisting of the Terms and all other applicable rules, policies, guidelines, terms and conditions, etc (including those which apply to your access and use of the Lazada Seller Service Market in the Country Platform (collectively referred to as the “**Lazada Seller Service Market Terms** ”), as relevant).
 If you do not agree to the Terms (and the Lazada Seller Service Market Terms (where relevant)), you must immediately cease access to and use of the Platform and the Tools.
 In the event of a conflict or inconsistency between these Terms (and the Lazada Seller Service Market Terms (where relevant)), and any other documents (including but not limited to the Policies, the Platform Rules and the Privacy Policy), these Terms (and the Lazada Seller Service Market Terms (where relevant)) shall prevail unless a term set out in such document is expressly identified as amending a term in these Terms (and the Lazada Seller Service Market Terms (where relevant)) or taking precedence over such term, in which case the term in such other document shall take priority.

 2.2.
 You are only authorized to access or use the Tools and Lazada Services through an account registered with Lazada in connection with the Open Platform (each referred to as an "**Account** ").
 You shall not access or use (or attempt to access or use) any of the Tools, Lazada Services or any part or the whole of the Open Platform without an Account or by means which have not been authorised by Lazada.
 All Account registrations are subject to the approval of Lazada, and the opening of your Account shall be in accordance with the admission procedures prescribed by Lazada from time to time and subject to your satisfaction of the registration conditions stipulated from time to time by Lazada.